MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 Detailed steps on how to use this script are provided in the [README](https://github.com/Azure/azure-kusto-vnet-migration/blob/main/python/README.md) file in the same repository.
 For instructions on how to clone the repository, refer to the [README](https://github.com/Azure/azure-kusto-vnet-migration/blob/main/python/README.md).
 Install the required Python packages, and run the script with the necessary configuration.

-This script migrates the specified your clusters in one go, saving you the time and effort of migrating them individually.
+This script migrates the specified clusters in one go, saving you the time and effort of migrating them individually.

 ---